Planter’s Punch

 What is the origin of Planter’s Punch?

-What types of fruit can I use as a garnish for Planter's Punch?
+What fruits can I use as a garnish for Planter’s Punch?